 Bachelor of Science in Business and Administration with a major in actuarial science.

 The actuarial science program strives to provide high-quality undergraduate-level preparation for students planning careers in the actuarial profession.
-Students will be thoroughly grounded in the technical skills required for actuarial work and will also be prepared to be business leaders in the financial services industry.
+Students should be prepared to be business leaders in the financial services industry as well as be thoroughly grounded in the technical skills required for actuarial work.

 Graduates of the program should clearly meet the entry-level expectations of the leading insurance companies and consulting firms.
 As such, they should be prepared to be successful on the early professional examinations of the Society of Actuaries and the Casualty Actuarial Society.
 In addition, they should understand the manner in which this knowledge relates to the business of insurance and be able to solve less structured problems and coherently present their solutions.

-To be fully prepared for Exam C (one of the first five actuarial examinations), students should also complete Actuarial Science 160 (Credibility and Simulation).
+To be fully prepared for the fifth professional examination, students should also complete Actuarial Science 160.

-For a current model schedule, see the Actuarial Science Web site: www.drake.edu/cbpa/ugrad/actuarialscience/
+For a current model schedule, see the Actuarial Science Web site: /cbpa/acts

 The joint major in actuarial science and finance provides students with an opportunity to study two subjects that require somewhat similar skills.
 The goal of the program is to provide students in four years with the essential skills required in both fields.